hoplaahei/hoplaahei.github.io/_posts/2013-12-21-edit-file-in-emacs-as-root.md

 published: true
 ---

-The simplest way is to edit root files in emacs is to download sudo-save.el.
+The simplest way to edit root files in emacs is to download sudo-save.el.

 Advantages: